e-CLOSE/Toolbox/Tools/Scrumblr.md

 - No sign up needed.
 - Enter a title for your board.
-- Add new notecards to your board using the plus sign at lower left.
+- Add new notecards to your board using the plus sign.
-- By dragging one of the colored dots color notecards into groups.
+- Color notecards into groups by dragging one of the colored dots.
 - Anyone who has the link will be able to edit the whiteboard.
 - Copy the url for your board before you close it.
 Paste it somewhere not to lose it.